Training Your Puppy or Dog

 7. Playing Well With Others and Aggression

-What is so important when you’re training your dog to play well with others is making sure you spend some quality time with your pooch.
+It is important when you’re training your dog to play well with others to spend some quality time with your pooch.
 Make sure you are kind and happy to see other dogs, and especially that you are happy and playful with your own dog.

 8. Self Control and Focus